marijnh/Eloquent-JavaScript/13_browser.md

 A _network ((protocol))_ describes a style of communication over a ((network)).
 There are protocols for sending email, for fetching email, for sharing files, and even for controlling computers that happen to be infected by malicious software.

-{{indexsee "Hypertext Transfer Protocol", HTTP}}
+{{indexsee "HyperText Transfer Protocol", HTTP}}

-The _Hypertext Transfer Protocol_ (((HTTP))) is a protocol for retrieving named ((resource))s (chunks of information, such as web pages or pictures).
+The _HyperText Transfer Protocol_ (((HTTP))) is a protocol for retrieving named ((resource))s (chunks of information, such as web pages or pictures).
 It specifies that the side making the request should start with a line like this, naming the resource and the version of the protocol that it is trying to use:

 ```{lang: http}
 GET /index.html HTTP/1.1